GSA/code-gov-about-page/pages/markdown/open-source-pilot/tools-and-resources.md

 *   Digital Service Listserv (GSA, open to government only)
 *   [Github for Government Community](https://github.com/government/welcome#readme) (Not an official Government service)

-As a quick reminder, agency staff must comply with applicable law and regulations and should obtain the appropriate agency approvals prior to using any of the tools ans services discussed here.
+As a quick reminder, agency staff must comply with applicable law and regulations and should obtain the appropriate agency approvals prior to using any of the tools and services discussed here.